-Too much water pressure can injure an already damaged eardrum, but this rarely occurs since the amount of water to be used is measured.
+Too much water pressure can injure an already damaged eardrum.
+This rarely occurs because the amount of water to be used is measured.

-Caloric stimulation should not be done if the eardrum is torn (perforated), because it can cause an ear infection.
-It also should not be performed during an episode of vertigo because it can make symptoms worse.
+Water caloric stimulation should not be done if the eardrum is torn (perforated).
+This is because it can cause an ear infection .
+It also should not be done during an episode of vertigo because it can make symptoms worse.

 Otitis is a term for infection or inflammation of the ear.